 We reveal the largest banks in the United States by total assets

-The largest banks in America have grown substantially since the Great Recession in 2008.
-By the end of the first quarter of 2021, the 10 biggest banks have a combined total of $11.7 trillion in consolidated assets.
+America's largest banks have grown substantially since the global financial crisis and subsequent recession of 2008 – and by the end of the first quarter of 2021, the country's 10 biggest banks reached a combined total of $11.7 trillion in consolidated assets.

 Based on Federal Reserve data, the US has approximately 5,400 banks and savings institutions with $13 trillion in domestic deposits, $10 trillion in loans, and almost $21 trillion in total assets.
 This means that about 50% of these assets belong to the 10 biggest banks in the country.